Global Revival Network Bible College

 d.
 Unfortunately, the church has too often adopted this attitude.

 e.
-That attitude is a direct violation about what both Jesus and Paul taught about sharing resources and not denying opportunities to others.
+That attitude is a direct violation about what both Jesus and Paul taught about

 f.
 The Free-Lance student status requires NO REGISTRATION FEES, TUITION FEES OR BOOKS!